 God, when will you answer?
 When will you tell me to move?
 Are you there?
 Do you not care that I am going through this?

-We want to be effective Christians but it is hard to feel effective when you are in your ‘winter’.
+We want to be effective believers but it is hard to feel effective when you are in your ‘winter’.

 The Bible says in Psalm 30:5